-The need for a groundwater module in LSMs has received increasing attention in the past decade, and some studies have incorporated groundwater schemes into LSMs (Fan, Li, & Miguezmacho, 2013; Leng, Huang, Tang, Gao, & Leung, 2014; Lo, Yeh, & Famiglietti, 2008; Maxwell & Miller, 2005; Niu, Yang, Dickinson, Gulden, & Su, 2007; Vergnes, Decharme, & Habets, 2014; Le Vine, Butler, McIntyre, & Jackson, 2016).
-Liang, Xie and Huang (2003) reported that incorporating a groundwater scheme into VIC model would result in drier soil in upper layer and wetter soil in lower layer, thus leading to lower surface runoff peaks, higher base flow, and less ET in two watersheds in Pennsylvania, United States.
+The need for a groundwater module in LSMs has received increasing attention in the past decade, and some studies have incorporated groundwater schemes into LSMs ((Arora & Boer, 1999; Alcamo et al., 2003; Maxwell & Miller, 2005; Niu et al., 2007; Lo et al., 2008; Fan et al., 2013; Leng et al., 2014).
+Liang et al. (2003) reported that incorporating a groundwater scheme into VIC model would result in drier soil in upper layer and wetter soil in lower layer, thus leading to lower surface runoff peaks, higher base flow and less ET in two watersheds in Pennsylvania, USA.
 By incorporating the water table dynamics into a LSM, Yeh and Eltahir (2005) represented that the simulation of soil water budget and river discharges gained great improvments in Illinois, especially in low flow seasons.
-Niu, Yang, Dickinson, Gulden, and Su (2007) reported that a simple groundwater scheme in a LSM will produce much wetter soil and larger evapotranspiration for the global as a whole than that by without groundwater representation, most obviously in arid-to-wet transition regions.
+Niu et al. (2007) reported that a simple groundwater scheme (SIMGM) in a LSM will produce much wetter soil and larger evapotranspiration for the global as a whole than that by without groundwater representation, most obviously in arid-to-wet transition regions.
 Ferguson and Maxwell (2010) demonstrated that feedbacks between groundwater and land surface water and energy balance would greatly effect the hydrologic sensitivity to climate change by using a LSM with groundwater module.
-Miguez-Macho & Fan (2012a,b) concluded that groundwater reservoir may be an important regulator of the Amazon water cycle both for water and energy balance, and the potential mechanism of the interactions between surface water and groundwater water was further analysed based on model simulation.
+Miguez-Macho et al.(2012 a,b) concluded that groundwater reservoir may be an important regulator of the Amazon water cycle both for water and energy balance, and the potential mechanism of the interactions between surface water and groundwater water were further analyzed based on model simulation.
 In general, emerged from previous studies on the role of groundwater dynamics on hydrological simulations is that groundwater regulates seasonal pattern of soil moisture and river discharge by its low frequency variations and delayed response to precipitation.